 Inevitably such a little gem attracts tourists, and many locals have converted their homes to include a shop where they invite you to buy their handmade embroidery and jewellery.
 One enterprising entrepreneur has opened his space as a 'free to enter' museum.
 On leaving he offers to sell you a bottle of village wine ... who could possibly refuse :-)

 Whenever I go to the village, which is usually in the summer, I'm surprised and delighted that visitor numbers are not huge, though I don't think the villagers would share my enthusiasm.
-The narrow streets are quiet enough to
+The narrow streets are quiet enough to explore every corner and there's no problem finding a free table at the taverna.

 The entrance to the stained-glass artist's gallery inspired one of these ACEO paintings.
 On this visit he was away in Paphos, but his assistant, a chatty german lady, brought me upto date with the latest news.
 Particularly about his cats!
 From his point of view he had a lucky escape, as if he'd been there I would have bent his ear!
 I know from earlier visits, that he refuses to have his cats neutered, and one of his females is now apparently half dead after continual pregnancies!!